 as a member, except as provided for in the standard Rotary club constitution, article 11.

-Section 2 – The membership dues shall be $20.00 quarterly, payable semiannually on the first day of July and of January, with the understanding that a portion of each semiannual payment shall be applied to each member’s subscription to the RI official magazine.
+Section 2 – The membership dues shall be $45.00 quarterly, with the understanding that a portion of each payment shall be applied to each member’s subscription to the RI official magazine, Rotary International dues, and Hoover Rotary Club dues.
+Meals will also be billed quarterly at a cost which is adjusted to account for the actual cost per person of meals.
+Members must pay their bill within 30 days of receipt of the bill.
+If they have not paid within 60 days of receipt of bill they will be recommended to the Board of Directors for termination by the treasurer.
+The Board shall either terminate the member or make alternate payment arrangements with the past-due member.

-Section 3 – The administration fee shall be $20.00 quarterly.

-Section 4 – The Board may impose other fees or costs as it deems necessary and proper.
+Section 3 – The Board may impose other fees or costs as it deems necessary and proper.